Health & Wellbeing students sit on opposite sides of a desk and discuss their work

 Course Highlights

-Strong links
+Strong

-and cutting-edge curriculum
+curriculum

-Work-based experience
+work-based experience

 Why choose this course?

-- Develops a rounded understanding of the health, mental health and wellbeing of individuals and communities
+• Develop a rounded understanding of the health, mental health and wellbeing of individuals and communities

-- Has strong links with local employers
+• Benefit from strong links with local employers

 Health and WellbeingWrexham University